 The need for a protocol like QUIC is obvious, at least in hindsight.
 When TCP, HTTP, and SSL / TLS became the standards for web traffic, they were the best protocols available at that time.
 They were, however, all built independently of each other.
 Meaning that HTTP was built to use TCP, and operated independently.
 TCP doesn’t care what type of traffic it carries.

-Adoption of QUIC has been rising.
-As shown below, only about 5.9% of websites support QUIC today.
+The adoption of QUIC has been rising.
+At the time of writing this post (late 2021), only about 5.9% of websites support QUIC.
 However, some big names have really gotten behind it.
 The majority of Google’s web traffic is now QUIC.
 Facebook has also jumped in, claiming that over 75% of their traffic is along the new protocol.

 QUIC resolves this issue by enabling each lane to keep running independently.
 UDP is indifferent to the lost packets.
 The protocol has defined the retransmission parameters, and enables the retransmission of data in just one stream, as opposed to blocking all streams.
 So there’s no slowing down in other lanes.